gasnier/bug_debug_lib_in_vs_code/README.md

-# Bug in VS code trypscript debugging
+# Bug in VS code typescript debugging

 ### Workspace
 In VS Code Open the workspace folder containing :